 After having to verify information from the card, I was reminded of the hidden fee American Express adds if you want to transfer points to a U.S.-based airline.

 To transfer the 30,000 points out of Sharon’s account, she’d have to pay an $18.00 Excise Tax Offset Fee or have the option to pay an additional 3,600 Membership Rewards points.
 First of all, that’s a HORRIBLE use of membership rewards points since you’re only getting $0.005 (half a cent) worth of value per point.
 Redeeming points for purchases on Amazon.com even gets a better value, which is also an awful use of your points.
-For reference, our tickets cost 110,000 points and $241.83 and would have cost $3,661.
+For reference, our tickets cost 110,000 points and $241.83 and would have cost $3,661 if we paid for them.
 That’s a value of 3.1 cents per point, six times the value of redeeming them for the Excise Tax.

 Secondly, what’s this Excise Tax Offset Fee?
 Here’s American Express’ explanation: